 Alcohol and Depression

 So, how exactly are alcohol and depression related?
 When you consume alcohol, your brain releases an overwhelming rush of pleasurable neurotransmitters like GABA.
-Alcohol is also a central nervous system depressant, which means that it creates relaxing effects that can alleviate anxiety and promote relaxation.
+Alcohol is also a central nervous system depressant, creating relaxing effects that can alleviate anxiety and promote relaxation.
 When you struggle with depression, alcohol can temporarily relieve your symptoms.
-However, alcohol and depression are a problematic pairing because alcohol can cause depression.
+However, alcohol and depression are problematic because alcohol can cause depression.

 Alcohol also intensifies whatever emotions you are experiencing when you start drinking.
 So if you’re drinking because you’re depressed, alcohol intensifies your sadness.
 If you’ve ever been called an angry drunk, it can indicate that you have underlying issues with depression.
 Depression can also lead to feelings of anger and irritability.